How Does Extreme Weight Loss Feel?

 Plus as an introvert who hides in most social situations and seems to always be a background character, being put front and centre even for a few moments just felt nice.
 That is the best way to describe it.

 Healthwise I was doing better.
-I was feeling good, I had lots of energy, I wasn’t getting out of breath going up a flight of stairs and I was happy with my progress.
+I was feeling good and I had lots of energy.
+I wasn’t getting out of breath going up a flight of stairs.
+So I was happy with my progress.

 All of these things did combine to reinforce the idea in my head that thinner is better and that I needed to lose more weight.
 Once I lost more weight, I would almost be more “worthy” of being me.
 I know that is a terrible way to think but that is honestly how it felt.